 Hi!
-My name is Paul Liu.
+Hopefully you found the right Paul!
 I am currently a PhD student at Stanford University.
 I did my undergrad and Master's at the University of British Columbia (in Math/Physics and Computer Science respectively).
 This website exists mainly for me to exercise my web design skills (or lack thereof).
 If you have any questions about this page, send me a message!

 For work related matters, my CV can be found here.